 A boutique Toronto law firm changing the way people divorce

 Our legal process

-Find out about what to expect when you choose Musson Law.
+Find out about what to expect when you choose a divorce lawyer at Toronto Musson Law

 The first call

 …we understand that there are issues within your relationship and that you are evaluating the best path forward – and we’re here to listen as well as advise.

 The call will not be stressful and there is no charge for an initial consultation.
 We will spend time speaking to you about your issues and options and provide you with the information you need to make the decision to divorce on your own terms.
 If you believe that divorce is the right option to best move forward, we want you to make sure you choose the right process for you.

 When you are ready, please call 416.862.0980 or email us at email@example.com or book your call online.